viniciosanacleto/Porto/README.md

 <br>
 The `Infrastructure` separates the application code from the Framework code.
 <br>
 Usually, you don't have to touch this layer code.
-(Unless you see it's essential).
+(Unless you know what you are doing).

 One of the major roles that the `Infrastructure` play, is facilitating the upgrading of the framework in the future without affecting a single line of the Application business logic.